boveus/dev_ops_playground/README.md

 #prepare test db
 ```

-I tested the following gems and couldn't get them to work with Travis
+I tested the following gems and couldn't get them to work with Travis.
+This test is currently living on its own branch.
 ```
 gem install traceroute
 ```